neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_5_Foundry_Agents/README.md

 # Lab 5 - Foundry Agents

-In this lab, you'll build your first intelligent agents using the **Microsoft Agent Framework (MAF)** with Microsoft Foundry.
+In this lab, you'll build your first agents using the **Microsoft Agent Framework (MAF)** with Microsoft Foundry.

 ## What is the Microsoft Agent Framework?

-The [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) is a production-ready framework for building AI agents that can reason, use tools, and maintain context across conversations.
+The [Microsoft Agent Framework](https://github.com/microsoft/agent-framework) is a framework for building AI agents that can reason, use tools, and maintain context across conversations.
 At its core, it solves a fundamental problem: LLMs are stateless.
 Every time you send a message, the model has no memory of previous interactions and no access to your data.
 The agent framework bridges this gap by orchestrating a lifecycle around each LLM invocation — injecting relevant knowledge before the call (via context providers), giving the model the ability to take actions (via tools), and extracting useful information from the response afterward.
 This turns a bare LLM into an agent that can retrieve, reason, and act.

 The framework provides: